Clairelu/learngit/Readme.txt

 Git is one distributed system.
-Change the file to see what happened.
+Change the file to see what happened.!!!